-New multi-purpose sports fields was inaugurated for schools in Zwide
+New multi-purpose sports field was inaugurated for schools in Zwide

-Sports fields handed over to schools in Zwide, Gqeberha (South Africa) as part of the Siyaphakama initiative.
+Sports field handed over to schools in Zwide, Gqeberha (South Africa) as part of the Siyaphakama initiative.

-The sports fields, which were financed by the Kolisi Foundation and its partners, are the result of years of collaboration and the impressive development of the foundation's flagship initiative "Siyaphakama" ('We Rise' ), to which the UNESCO Chair team was able to contribute with training and professional teacher development workshops in the field of QPE.
+The sports field, which were financed by the Kolisi Foundation and its partners, are the result of years of collaboration and the impressive development of the foundation's flagship initiative "Siyaphakama" ('We Rise' ), to which the UNESCO Chair team was able to contribute with training and professional teacher development workshops in the area of QPE.

 There is something deeply moving about success returning to where it all began!
 This is because Siya Kolisi, a current South African rugby player, grew up in the community of Zwide in the north of Gqeberha, and later became a World champion captain of the national rugby team of South Africa: “Physical education and sport have taught me the importance of a healthy body and a healthy mind.
 Through sport, I have also learnt values that will stay with me for the rest of my life” (Siya Kolisi, Captain of the South African Springboks).